 Before You Go

-Opening Times: Open daily from February to Christmas Eve - from 9am to 5pm, or dusk if earlier Monday to Friday, 10am-4pm Saturday-Sunday and Bank Holidays.
+Opening Times: Open daily from February to Christmas Eve - from 9am to 5pm, or dusk if earlier Monday to Friday, 10am-4pm at weekends and on bank holidays.
 Closed between 25 December and 31 January.
-Last admission 30 minutes before closing.
+Last admission is 30 minutes before closing.
 See details.

-Access: The keep is accessible by steep flights of uneven steps but wheelchair access is possible to an exhibition about the castle.
+Access: The keep is accessed by steep flights of uneven steps but wheelchair access is possible to an exhibition about the castle.